Monzim/powerShell/README.md

 ## For find username open cmd and type
     whoami
-## press enter then you will find your username.

 ## If script is not working.
 Then open powershell as system administrator.
 And run this command